sameeralam3127/Online-Exam-portal/README.md

-Here’s an improved version of your README file for the Online Exam Portal, including instructions on generating a hashed password and how to access the `hash_password.php` file.
-The modifications enhance clarity and detail, making it easier for users to clone and run the project successfully.

----

 # Online Exam Portal

 Welcome to the Online Exam Portal!
 This web application allows students to register, take exams, and view their results.
 Administrators can manage questions and view student records.